|

 filtering, to comply with MER (Modulation Error Rate) and band spectrum

+specifications.
 The precision synthesised local

 oscillator system is also available, enabling a network of digital transmitters